 The core difference between NetSuite and Microsoft Dynamics 365 Finance is how the two vendors developed the products.
 NetSuite was built for a multi-tenant cloud environment from day one, with customers receiving individualised space for storing their NetSuite instances and data.
 All customers are automatically upgraded to the newest release twice per year, ensuring they can benefit from the latest features and security enhancements.
 System customisations automatically carry forward with these upgrades.

 Microsoft Dynamics 365 Finance has an outdated architecture based on a re-architected version of on-premises software that’s not equipped for frequent, automatic upgrades.
-This leads some customers to hold back on upgrading to the latest version over fears of it breaking integrations and bolt-on applications.
+This leads some customers to hold back on upgrading to the latest version over cost and operational disruption fears to their business.
 This means that not all customers are on the same version of the software, even though all are paying for these regular upgrades through their annual subscription fees.
 In fact, some customers are at least three versions behind, putting them at a major disadvantage.
 Those customers are missing out on the latest features and security enhancements, which could prevent them from realising the full value of the system and make them more vulnerable to damaging cybersecurity attacks.

 Finance

-Dynamics 365 Finance supports the latest revenue recognition requirements, critical for complying with the complex accounting rules around subscriptions.
-This is especially relevant to many software and services companies.
-However, the system requires a partner application for subscription billing.
+Through Microsoft's licensing agreement with a third party, Dynamics 365 Finance supports subscription billing and advanced revenue recognition that is especially relevant to many software and services companies.
 NetSuite’s core financials natively support subscription billing, and customers can further customise billing rates and schedules with the SuiteBilling application.

 Reporting and Analytics